 HTP Journal Club

-The Hematology Training Program Journal Club is held every other Thursday at 4:00 pm in the Evans Biomedical Research Center (EBRC) Building, fourth floor conference Room 428.
+The Hematology Training Program Journal Club is held every Tuesday at 3:00 pm – 4:00 pm in the Evans Biomedical Research Center (EBRC) X Building, Fourth floor conference Room 428.

 Representative recent Journal Club articles are: